MickeyKay/.dotfiles/README.md

-# Mickey's take on Holmand's dotfiles
+# Mickey's take on Holmand's dotfiles,

 ## General Installation Overview
 Here is an overview of all the installation to-do list when setting up a new machine: